 If you are saying, “My girlfriend said I’m insecure,” then today is a great opportunity for you to grow as a man.

-You can let her accusation sit inside your head and make you feel even more insecure, or you can choose to take it as a piece of “constructive criticism” that will literally change your life and fix the problems in your relationship.
+You can let her accusation sit inside your head and make you feel even more insecure, or you can choose to take it as a piece of “constructive criticism” that will literally change your life and fix many of the problems in your relationship.